sanjsanj/craftathon-2/README.md

 ###Job stories for the user

 ```
-When I am planning my next holiday
+When I visit the website
-I want to become really excited about flying around the moon
+I want to see a good looking website
-So that I can be part of a select few
+So that I get excited about booking my seat(s)

 When I see the price
-I want to feel like that's a worthwhile investment
+I want to feel like it's a worthwhile investment
 So that I know the cost is justified

-When I decide to book my ticket(s)
+When I'm booking my next holiday
-I want to be able to reserve my seat(s)
+I want to reserve a window seat
-So that I can know that I am going far, far away
+So that I can enjoy a beautiful view of the galaxy
 ```

 ###Job stories for the owner